chanioxaris/locality-sensitive-hashing/README.md

 ## Overview
-Experimental implementation of the paper with title 'Locality-sensitive hashing of curves' published by A. Driemel and F. Silvestri.
-More information you can find at [this PDF file](http://drops.dagstuhl.de/opus/volltexte/2017/7203/pdf/LIPIcs-SoCG-2017-37.pdf) or at [docs folder](https://github.com/chanioxaris/Hashing-Search-PolygonalCurves/tree/master/doc) containing the paper.
+Experimental implementation of the paper 'Locality-sensitive hashing of curves' published by A. Driemel and F. Silvestri.
+More information you can find at [this PDF file](http://drops.dagstuhl.de/opus/volltexte/2017/7203/pdf/LIPIcs-SoCG-2017-37.pdf) or at [docs folder](https://github.com/chanioxaris/Hashing-Search-PolygonalCurves/tree/master/doc).

 ## Locality-sensitive hashing